ChaitanyaYeole/BMI-Calculator/README.md

 ## Feedback

-If you have any feedback and having any problem in using or running program do not forget to comment down you thoughts and querys.
+If you haveing any feedback or having any problem in using or running program do comment down your thoughts and querys.

 ## License